Master of Health Administration Degrees in Kentucky

 The most common employers of medical and health services managers are general hospitals, private practices, and skilled nursing facilities.
 However, medical and health services managers may also work in other environments such as specialty hospitals or laboratories.

-As of 2013, there were 4,300 medical and health services managers employed in the state of Kentucky, and the median annual wage was $89,810.
+Currently there are a total of 5,710 medical and health services managers employed in the state of Kentucky.
+Their median wage is $84,390.

 Take the next step today, and contact the MHA programs in Kentucky that could help you become a leader in the healthcare industry!